 we are the tiny corp

-We write and maintain tinygrad, the fastest growing neural network framework (almost 9000 GitHub stars)
+We write and maintain tinygrad, the fastest growing neural network framework (over 9000 GitHub stars)

 It's extremely simple, and breaks down the most complex networks into 4 OpTypes